5 Best Float Fishing Lines For 2023

 Whether you use a colored line or not, you should use a leader that is 3 feet or longer and made from fluorocarbon.

-Click the link to see the shot line and the leader setups that I use when guiding for trout, steelhead, and salmon.
+Click the link to see the shot line and the leader setups that I use when guiding trout, steelhead, and salmon.
 These are proven to be the most effective leader setups that you can use.

-Float Fishing Lines That Float Are Better
+Buoyant Float Lines Are Best

 A client float fishing